eitanste/Custom-User-Level-Threads/README.md

 ## Building the Library

 To build the library, simply run the `make` command.
-This will compile the library and generate the static library file `libMapReduceFramework.a`.
+This will compile the library and generate the static library file `libuthreads.a`.

 ## Contact